ortus-boxlang/boxlang-docs/language/strings.md

 ---
-description: Strings in Boxlang/Java are immutable!
+description: Strings in BoxLang/Java are immutable!
 Remember that well!
 ---

 # Strings

-In Boxlang, strings are a type of variable that is used to store collections of letters and numbers.
+In BoxLang, strings are a type of variable that is used to store collections of letters and numbers.
 Usually defined within single or double quotes ( `'` or `"` ).
 Some simple strings would be `"hello"` or `"This sentence is a string!"`.
 Strings can be anything from `""`, the empty string, to long sets of text.

-The underlying type for a string in Boxlang is the Java [String](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html), which is immutable, meaning it can never change.
+The underlying type for a string in BoxLang is the Java [String](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/String.html), which is immutable, meaning it can never change.
 Thus, a new string object is always created when concatenating strings together.
 This is a warning that if you do many string concatenations, you will have to use a Java data type to accelerate the concatenations ([String Builders](https://www.baeldung.com/java-string-builder-string-buffer)).

 {% hint style="info" %}
 More on String Builders: [https://www.baeldung.com/java-string-builder-string-buffer](https://www.baeldung.com/java-string-builder-string-buffer)